corbinlazarone/corbinlazarone/README.md

 - 👋 Hi, I’m @corbinlazarone
 - 👀 I’m interested in ...
-Cyber security
+Full-Stakc dev
-- 🌱 I’m currently learning ...
-C
+- 🌱 I’m currently learning ... python and JS
-- 💞️ I’m looking to collaborate on ... anything
+- I’m looking to collaborate on ... python projects
 - 📫 How to reach me ... corbinlazarone1@gmail.com

 <!---